rmcanany/SolidEdgeStorekeeper/Readme.md

 In Storekeeper's `Preferences` directory, there are three files for each of the supplied datasets, `FlatWasher.json`,`LockWasher.json`, and `Nut.json`.
 You can edit those in Notepad to point to the desired node in the `*.xml` tree.

 Doing it like that is not user friendly in the least.
-And wait until you see the traversal syntax.
+And wait until you see the tree traversal syntax.
 It might be easier to go with the defaults, then use `Replace selected` to fix things up after the fact.

 Some care was taken in the creation of the templates to avoid breaking constraints when replacing parts.
 Hopefully it won't create extra work if you decide to give it a try.